kainlee2304/Final_TestDTDM/README.md

        }
      });
      ```
-   - This code uses the `pool` to ask the database for all products.
-It joins the `products` table with the `categories` table to get the category name.
-The result is sent back as JSON.
+   - This code asks the database for all products.
+It uses `express` from `package.json` to make the API.

 2. **API to Search Products (`GET /products`)**:
-   - This API searches products by name or category.
+   - This API finds products by name or category.
    - Add this code to `index.js`:
      ```
      app.get("/products", async (req, res) => {